Jimmy Kimmel is a brave man, or just a confident one.

 Whatever the reason, Kimmel is the one late-night host who seems to have little or no hesitation about upholding what was once an institution in late-night television: the planned, embraced, celebrated “guest host.”

-When Stephen Colbert had a serious scare from a ruptured appendix last year, his Late Show aired repeats for three weeks while he recovered.
+When Stephen Colbert had a serious scare from a ruptured appendix in 2023, his Late Show aired repeats for three weeks while he recovered.
 Jimmy Fallon has had co-hosts, but his Tonight Show also aired repeats when he missed two weeks with a gruesome and painful finger injury.

 Sometimes hosts have swapped shows—Jay Leno and Katie Couric, Fallon and Kimmel—but that doesn’t really count.

-What Kimmel is doing with guest hosts is pretty unprecedented.
+What Kimmel has been doing with guest hosts is pretty unprecedented in modern late night.
 He isn’t just having an occasional guest host; since 2020, he’s having entire summers of them.

 Because he wants to live a semblance of a normal life, as a husband and father of small children, Kimmel has taken to a seasonal work schedule (of sorts).
 When his kids have no school, he takes off himself.